 Tax relief on personal pension contributions

 One of the best things about saving into a pension is the tax relief you get on your contributions.
-All UK tax payers automatically receive 20% tax relief, but if you pay more income tax, at a rate of 40% or 45%, it’s possible to claim more.
+All UK tax payers automatically receive a 25% tax top up, but if you pay more income tax, at a rate of 40% or 45%, it’s possible to claim more.
 Higher rate taxpayers can claim a further 20% through their tax returns, and top rate taxpayers can claim an additional 25%.

 If you’re a basic rate taxpayer and you pay £8,000 into your pension fund, HMRC will add £2,000 in tax relief, making £10,000 in total.
-So for every £4 you invest, the government effectively adds £1 as tax relief.
+So for every £4 you invest, the government effectively adds £1 as a tax top up.

 Tax relief on employer pension contributions

 While personal pension contributions are eligible for tax relief, employer contributions aren’t typically, as they tend to be deducted from your gross salary before income tax is charged.
 You can find out more by checking the details of your scheme, speaking to your HR department or contacting your pension provider.

 Whenever you make a personal contribution to your PensionBee pension, we’ll liaise with HMRC for you and claim the basic tax relief on your behalf.
 Simply log into your BeeHive and you’ll see your balance updated around the end of each month.

 Another area where tax can impact is on pension withdrawals.
 Changes made to the law in 2015 mean that you can access your personal pension from the age of 55.
 It’s yours to do with as you please, although it’s important to remember that your pension needs to last you for the duration of your retirement and not just the immediate future.